A Limit on the Total Lepton Number in the Universe from BBN and the CMB: Implications for Today's Universe

 In this section we highlight the consequences of our results for the composition of the Cosmic Neutrino Background (CNB) today.
 This could have moderate implications for a potential detection of the CNB including the most discussed detection technique of threshold-less neutrino absorption on beta decaying nuclei~\cite{Weinberg:1962zza,Cocco:2007za,PTOLEMY:2018jst,Cheipesh:2021fmg}, while it could impact more significantly other substantially more challenging approaches which have signatures that are directly proportional to the neutrino flavor asymmetries, such as the Stodolsky effect~\cite{Stodolsky:1974aq,Duda:2001hd,Domcke:2017aqj,Bauer:2022lri}.

-In the Standard Model the neutrino number density per flavor today is $56/{\rm cm}^{3}$ and the results of our analysis above can be rephrased as $95$\% CL bounds on the asymmetries in the number densities of the individual neutrino flavors today,
+In the Standard Model the neutrino number density per flavor today is $56/{\rm cm}^{3}$ and the results of our analysis above can be rephrased as 95\% CL bounds on the asymmetries in the number densities of the individual neutrino flavors today,

 where the $\nu_e-\bar{\nu}_e$ bound comes mainly from the helium abundance measurement, and where the bounds on the $\mu$ and $\tau$ neutrinos effectively arise from the limit in Eq.~\eqref{eq:Lbound-current} shared by these two neutrinos flavors and hence the bound on the $\mu$ and $\tau$ asymmetries approximately scale as $L/2$.
 In consequence, these constraints could improve by a factor of $\sim 2$ due to more precise $N_{\rm eff}$ CMB observations, see Tab.~\ref{tab:L_bounds}.
+We note that while the allowed lepton flavor number density asymmetries in Eq.~\eqref{eq:CNBtoday} can be sizable compared to the Standard Model neutrino number density per flavor, we explicitly checked that the energy density of non-relativistic neutrinos today, $\Omega_{\nu}h^2$, does not change by more than 5\%.
+Hence, unfortunately, this cannot be used as an additional cosmological constraint.
+We attribute this lack of sensitivity to the fact that $\Omega_\nu h^2 \propto T_\nu^3$ and $N_{\rm eff} \propto T_\nu^4$, but since $N_{\rm eff}$ is tightly constrained by observations, see Eq.~\eqref{eq:NeffPlanck}, the impact on $\Omega_\nu h^2$ has to be small too.